elastisys/compliantkubernetes-apps/WIP-CHANGELOG.md

  - Add `ingressClassName` in ingresses where that configuration option is available.
  - Upgrade velero helm chart to `v2.27.3`, which also upgrades velero to `v1.7.1`.
  - Upgrade prometheus-elasticsearch-exporter helm chart to v4.11.0 and prometheus-elasticsearch-exporter itself to v1.3.0
+ - Exposed options for starboard-operator to control the number of jobs it generates and to allow for it to be disabled.

 ### Fixed

 ### Added